ukyzky/eurorack/README.md

   - T rate cv input works as deja vu loop start position cv (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) mode (loop end position is fixed at 16.
 So loop start position and length are controlled simultaneously).
 It's inspired from Serge Sequencer.
   - For example, loop start position is 1 then loop length is 16.
 Loop start position is 16 then loop length is 1.
-  - deja vu length knob acts as deja vu loop start position cv attenuverter (CCW is -1x, CW is 1x, center is 0x).
-So generally deja vu length knob position is CW.
+  - deja vu length knob acts as deja vu loop start/end position offset(rotate) (CCW is 0, CW is 15).
+So generally deja vu length knob position is CCW.
+Loop start position is calculated by adding loop start position cv value (1 to 16) and loop start position offset knob value (0 to 15).
+If calculated value overflow 16, the value is subtracted by 16.
   - This loop start position value is active only in this mode.

 4. Type4 (added at v9)